Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: The SMEFT vSMEFT Lagrangian

 \subsection{Lepton number conservation and violation}

 $0\nu\beta\beta$ decay as well as LG rely on the lepton number violating (LNV) interactions.
-Following \cite{Abada:2018oly}, we differentiate between three different notions of lepton number: standard model lepton number $L_{\rm SM}$, generalized lepton number $\Bar{L}$ and effective lepton number $\Tilde{L}$, which we will explain in the following.
+However, the extension of the standard model lepton number $L_{\rm SM}$ to include a charge for the RHNs is not unique, i.e.~we can choose how to assign lepton number to the RHNs.
+Following \cite{Abada:2018oly} we differentiate between two useful notions of an extended lepton number: generalized lepton number $\Bar{L}$ and effective lepton number $\Tilde{L}$, which we will explain in the following.
 The neutrino (Dirac) Yukawa interaction violates $L_{\rm SM}$.
-Further one can introduce the combination $\Bar{L}=L_{\rm SM}+L_{\nu_R}$, which is violated when both the Dirac and Majorana mass term are present.
+Further one can introduce the combination $\Bar{L}=L_{\rm SM}+L_{\nu_R}$ (see Tab.~\ref{tab:charge_assignments}), which is violated when both the Dirac and Majorana mass term are present.
 One way to observe the violation of $\Bar{L}$ is to look at processes involving SM lepton number in the initial or final states only, e.g.~via $0\nu\beta\beta$ decay searches.

 However, for special cases of the neutrino Yukawa coupling matrix $F$ and the RHN Majorana mass matrix $M$ there are $\Bar{L}$ assignments for the RHNs such that exact $\Bar{L}$ conservation is realized.\footnote{Actually, taking into account all other SM interactions, on a non-perturbative level, only $B-\Bar{L}$ is conserved.} In these cases the RHNs either i) decouple, ii) have vanishing Majorana masses or iii) arrange themselves in pairs that form (pseudo-)Dirac spinors \cite{Abada:2018oly}.
 An interesting region of the RHN parameter space is where these conditions are only approximately satisfied, leading to an approximate $\Bar{L}$NC (a$\Bar{L}$NC).
 This allows for large active-sterile mixing without leading to too large active neutrino masses, making RHNs easier to detect.
 This corresponds to large values of $U^2$ in Fig.~\ref{fig:BPs}, e.g.~BP3 is a representative example of a$\Bar{L}$NC.